 4.2 At all times, you will be responsible for the use, supervision, management and control of the Security Details.
-You must use your best endeavours to safeguard the Security Details and prevent the use of the Services by unauthorised third parties.

 4.3 You will be responsible for any (authorised or unauthorised) use or access to the Services by a third party using your Security Details.

 4.4 You should immediately notify us in writing if you become aware of any actual or potential unauthorised use of the Security Details.

 4.5 If we become aware that the Security Details have been compromised, we may deny access until re-authorisation has been completed

 4.6 We will deactivate your Security Details upon termination of this agreement.

 5. YOUR USE OF THE SERVICES